CommonAnts/OIASG/README.md

 We use modified(mainly debugging) pyglet 1.3.1 for windows.You can get the modifications form `/pyglet`.

-**The game is chiefly for Windows 10,so it may doesn't work well on other platforms(but this is not normal).**
+**The game is chiefly for Windows 10,so it may not work well on other platforms(but this is not normal).**